stakater/kubestackplus-docs/content/about/cloud-providers/overview.md

 # Overview

-SAAP is offered on [Stakater Cloud](./stakater-cloud.md) will provides Zero-Touch OpenShift and SAAP Self-Service Provisioning.
+SAAP is offered on [Stakater Cloud](./stakater-cloud.md) which provides Zero-Touch OpenShift and SAAP Self-Service Provisioning.

 SAAP is also offered through cloud partners: